grafana/loki/docs/sources/architecture/ring.md

 Distributors use consistent hashing in conjunction with a configurable replication factor to determine which instances of the ingester service should receive a given stream.

-Each ingester belongs to a single hash ring.
+Each ingester holds a subset of tokens within the hash ring.
 This hash ring stored in Consul is used to achieve consistent hashing;

 Every ingester (also distributor) that is part of the ring has two things associated with it.
 - State